Israel entry requirements for Jordan passport holders

 Frequently asked questions

-No. The visa is not extendable.
-You must leave before it expires.
-Overstaying can result in fines or a ban.
+No. The ETA does not allow extensions.
+You must leave before your permitted stay ends.
+Overstaying can result in fines, deportation, or a ban from re-entry.

 Official sources